agile-ts/documentation/docs/quick_start/React.md

 TODOS.remove("id1").everywhere(); // Remove Data at 'id1'
 TODOS.persist(); // Persist Collection Value into Storage
 ```
-Each data we collect **needs a unique primary key** like an `id`, to be properly identified later.
+Each data we collect **needs a unique primary key** like an `id`, to be correctly identified later.
 ```ts
 TODOS.collect({id: "id2", todo: "Try AgileTs"});
 ```
 In the above code snippet, 'id2' at the primary key property `id` is the unique primary key.
 Every collected data will be automatically transformed into an extension of the State Class called `Item`.
-Such an Item has the collected data as `value`, so in the above example that would be '{id: "id2", todo: "Try AgileTs"}'.
+Such an Item has the collected data as `value`, so in the above example, that would be '{id: "id2", todo: "Try AgileTs"}'.
 A so-called Item has the same functionalities as normal States.
 ```ts
 MY_COLLECTION.getItem('id2').patch({todo: "Clean Bathroom"});
 ```
 Besides Items, a Collection consists primarily of Groups.
 A Group allows us to split a Collection into multiple individual sections without
 losing any redundant behavior.
 By default, each Item will be added to the `default` Group, representing the default Collection pattern.
 Keep in mind, that a Group doesn't store the Item itself.
 It only holds an array of `primaryKeys` like a keymap of the data it represents.